Paradise lost: The systemic oppression no one is talking about

 The old man waves his hand, annoyed, “Ah!
 Da Republicans ain’t gonna help no one but da rich.”

-I later learn that although there are technically multiple political parties in the U.S.V.I., leadership positions are almost exclusively held by Democrats (in 2022, there was not even a Republican candidate for Governor).
+I later learn that although there are technically multiple political parties in the U.S.V.I., leadership positions are held almost exclusively by Democrats (in 2022, there was not even a Republican candidate for Governor).

 “So, you always vote Democrat?”
 I ask him.